ligato/docs/docs/user-guide/concepts.md

 This section describes how the Ligato vpp-agent interworks with KV stores.

 !!!
 Note
-    There are a number of similar terms in this documentation and elsewhere used to define what is essentially a datastore or database of key-value pairs or more generally structured data objects.
-These terms include but are not limited to KV database, KVDB, KV datastore and so on.
+    There are a number of similar terms in this documentation and elsewhere used to define what is essentially a data or database of key-value pairs or more generally structured data objects.
+These terms include but are not limited to KV database, KVDB, KV data and so on.
 We will use the term `KV store` in this section as this is the term used by [etcd](https://etcd.io), the most widely deployed key-value store in used today.

 ### Why the KV Store?